pearcej/cppds/_sources/SortSearch/Hashing.rst

 -  ``in`` Return ``True`` for a statement of the form ``key in map``, if the given key is in the map, ``False`` otherwise.

-One of the great benefits of a dictionary is the fact that given a key, we can look up the associated data value very quickly.
+One of the great benefits of a map is the fact that given a key, we can look up the associated data value very quickly.
 In order to provide this fast look up capability, we need an implementation that supports an efficient search.
 We could use a list with sequential or